VukanCekic/shop-checker-cli/readme.md

 Key Features:
 - OOP architecture utilized
-- singleton pattern was implemented to simulate a connection with the database -pip packages for CLI command annotations and custom table
+- singleton pattern was implemented to simulate a connection with the database
+- pip packages for CLI command annotations and custom table